History of Kolkata: Establishment of English trade in Bengal (1610–1900)

 Shaista Khan was appointed as the governor of Bengal in around 1664 by Mughal Emperor Aurangzeb and was relieved upon his request in around 1682.
-While he was returning to Delhi, Englishmen sent with him a request to the Emperor to obtain a special firman to do business forever in Bengal; the Emperor was pleased to provide them the Firman and the occasion was celebrated with a 300 gun salute at Hooghly.
-The investment in Bengal soared, the Bengal residency was separated from Madras and Mr. Hedges was appointed as the chief officer to oversee trade in Bengal.
+While he was returning to Delhi, Englishmen sent with him a request to the Emperor to obtain a special firman to do business forever in Bengal; the Emperor was pleased to provide them the Firman, and the occasion was celebrated with a 300-gun salute at Hooghly.
+The investment in Bengal soared, the Bengal residency was separated from Madras, and Mr. Hedges was appointed as the chief officer to oversee trade in Bengal.
 His residence in Hooghly was secured with soldiers obtained from Madras.
-This is the first time English soldiers came on the soil of Bengal.
-However, the Firman was vague in many aspects and soon disputes started to grow between the English and the governor.
+This is the first time English soldiers set foot on the soil of Bengal.
+However, the Firman was vague in many aspects, and soon disputes started to grow between the English and the governor.

-During this time a local disturbance occurred when the zamindar in Bihar attacked the governor of Bihar.
-Mr. Peacock, the chief of the factory in Patna, was imprisoned by the governor with the assumption that he was involved in the dispute.
-At the same time their saltpetre trade was disrupted by another rival English company.
-To protect their trade in Bengal, the original East India Company requested to build a fort in the mouth of Hooghly or on its banks.
-This request was immediately turned down by Shaista Khan and a 3.5% tax was imposed in addition to the already existing tax of 3,000 rupees, notwithstanding the Firman obtained earlier.
-Another incident with the Faujdar of Cossimbazar resulted in altercations between the Governor of Bengal and the company causing their ships to leave Bengal without obtaining cargo.
+During this time, a local disturbance occurred when the zamindar in Bihar attacked the governor of Bihar.
+Mr. Charnock, the chief of the factory in Patna, was imprisoned by the governor on the assumption that he was involved in the dispute.
+At the same time, their saltpetre trade was disrupted by another rival English company.
+To protect their trade in Bengal, the original East India Company requested to build a fort in the mouth of the Hooghly or on its banks.
+This request was immediately turned down by Shaista Khan, and a 3.5% tax was imposed in addition to the already existing tax of 3,000 rupees, notwithstanding the Firman obtained earlier.
+Another incident involving the Faujdar of Cossimbazar led to altercations between the Governor of Bengal and the company, causing their ships to depart Bengal without securing cargo.

 Enraged with this situation and determined to establish their authority, the company requested King James II in 1685 to permit the use of force against the Emperor's army to settle the matter.
 Admiral Nicholson was sent with ships to attack the port at Chittagong, fortify it, make an alliance with the King of Arakan who was against the Mughals, establish a mint and collect revenue, thus making Chittagong a fort city for the Company in the eastern part.
 Then he was ordered to proceed to Dhaka.
-It was assumed that the governor would abandon the city and then a peace treaty would be offered which would guarantee free trade and other economic benefits for the Company and he would give up the territory of Dhaka and Chittagong.
+It was assumed that the governor would abandon the city, and then a peace treaty would be offered, which would guarantee free trade and other economic benefits for the company.
+He would cede the territories of Dhaka and Chittagong.
 Job Charnock was then at Madras and was directed to join the expedition with 400 soldiers from the Madras division.